Bryan Thompson (designer): Media and philanthropy

-Thompson is openly gay and came in second on the 2014 reality television show "Motor City Masters" on TruTV.
-His prize was a 2016 Chevy Camaro Z28, which he had pledged prior to the show to start a scholarship for LGBT designers.
-He will auction of the car worth $80,000 and use the funds to start the Bryan Thompson Design Scholarship.
+Thompson placed second on the 2014 reality television show "Motor City Masters" on TruTV, winning a 2016 Chevy Camaro Z28 (6th Gen. Camaro).
+Thompson, who is openly gay, had pledged prior to the show, to start a scholarship for LGBT designers By auctioning the $80,000 car and using the funds to start the Bryan Thompson Design Scholarship.
 Starting the scholarship was the reason he decided to do the show.
 He was skeptical about joining the production but producers convinced him the show would be inspirational showcasing contestants' creativity.
 Thompson and "Motor City Masters" winner Camillo Pardo had agreed before the finale to split the prize of $100,000 and the car with whoever came in second.